ABOUT

 reflection of woman sitting on wheelchair in a maxi dress with a flower lei around her neck

-My high school sweetheart found me again after a 35-year absence, and we were married in 2024.
-We decided to start our new life together in the center of Arizona's wine tourism.
+My high school sweetheart found me again after 35 years, and we were married in 2024.
+We chose to begin this chapter of our life together in the center of Arizona’s wine tourism.

-We share our home with our newly adopted four-year-old cat, Dolly.
+We share our home with our two-year-old cat, Dolly.

 Book at Cafe DuMonde in New Orleans on a table with coffee and beignets